pytorch/pytorch/docs/source/notes/cuda.rst

 Use nn.DataParallel instead of multiprocessing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Most use cases involving batched input and multiple GPUs should default to using :class:`~torch.nn.DataParallel` to utilize more than one GPU.
-Even with the GIL, a single python process can saturate multiple GPUs.
+Most use cases involving batched inputs and multiple GPUs should default to using :class:`~torch.nn.DataParallel` to utilize more than one GPU.
+Even with the GIL, a single Python process can saturate multiple GPUs.

 As of version 0.1.9, large numbers of GPUs (8+) might not be fully utilized.
 However, this is a known issue that is under active development.
 As always,